Signed URLs

 URLs can be given an expiration date via an expires parameter that takes a UNIX timestamp in the query parameters like ?expires=1584199888

-Any request after this timestamp, will 403 - expired.
-We set remaining time of expiration as max-age in cache-control header for valid requests.
+Any request after this timestamp will be 403 - expired.
+We set the remaining expiration time as max-age in the cache-control header for valid requests